 The Early Childhood and Prevention Services section administers early childhood/child care and child abuse prevention programs and services.
 These programs provide child care subsidies to low-income families and quality improvement and professional development activities for child care programs and their staff.
-Staff also administer a portion of the state Early Childhood Development Education and Care Fund, which provides grants to community-based organizations and individuals for early childhood and child abuse/neglect prevention services like Early Head Start, grants to start or expand quality child care programs for infants and toddlers, accreditation services for child care providers and early childhood development and educational supports for parents of infants and toddlers.
+Staff also administer a portion of the state Early Childhood Development Education and Care Fund, which provides grants to community-based organizations and individuals for early childhood and child abuse/ neglect prevention services.